goodekat/LIME-research-journals/README.md

 **Current**

-  - go back through LIME procedure and update with new understanding (such as d’ can be larger than d)
-  - add an assert\_that statement in the code to check if the LIME package is changing
-  - point out differences and similarities from the other paper (such as normal sampling)
   - code up Laugel et al’s work
   - read through papers giving an overview of the current explanation methods